Anxiety, panic attacks and me

 So..really to avoid all of that it was easier for me to avoid those situations altogether.
 Obviously that wasn’t always possible.
 I mean how many times can you say, ‘I can’t make it’ without upsetting people.
 So what does an anxious person do?
 Sometimes we make ourselves sick by people pleasing and forget that we also deserve to have peace.
 That we have to protect ourselves.

 Like i said there are some situations that we just cannot get out of.
 Like weddings for example.
 I hate weddings, funerals, gatherings and any occasion where there are bound to be a lot of people.
 This is when my anxiety is at its peak.
 I cannot physically cope with the thought of being in a room surrounded by people whilst having a full blown panic attack.
 It is far easier for me to not be around.
 If there are other factors that are making it even more difficult (like for example when my daughter went through a period of screaming in crowds herself) it makes me more anxious.
-Not because of her but because of people’s over the top reactions to her.
+Not because of her but because of people’s reactions to her.
 This was when she was 1 years old.
 A baby.
-Naturally being her mother, I wanted to get her out of a situation which was obviously bothering her.
+Naturally being her mother, I wanted to get her out of a situation which was obviously bothering her which meant I wasn’t around much.
 Some people understood that.
 Others didn’t.

 The thing about anxiety is, (in my case anyway) you ALWAYS feel guilty anyway.
 You kind of feel like a bad person all the time.
 I blamed myself for everything over and over again.
 That is quite a burden to carry.